ChildOfJeshua/AI_Model-Interact/README.md

 1. I started with the HTML bare minimum both general and semantic tags.
 2. I created an external CSS page to began styling the tags or components of the page.
 3. I also made certain to include 768px mobile design logic at the ending of CSS code.
 4. I went back into the main HTML page or file and began adding the logic for each section.
-### 4. Application Structure Breakdown

 **4a.
 First added to the head section:**
 1. Character encode UTF-8